-School dropout
+- School dropout

-Basic skills deficient
+- Basic skills deficient

 - English language learner

 - Justice-involved

 - Homeless individual or runaway

 - In foster care or aged out of foster care

 - Pregnant or parenting

 - Individual with a disability

 - Individual who requires additional assistance

-Adams and Associates also provides supportive services, such as transportation, childcare, uniforms or work attire, need-related payments, and educational testing, as well six months of follow-up services.
+Adams and Associates also provides supportive services, such as transportation, childcare, uniforms or work attire, need-related payments, and educational testing, as well as six months of follow-up services.

 The WDB's third WIOA Title I OSY provider, EPG's Youth Services Department located within its Workforce Services Division, operates the Knowledge Equals Youth Success (KEYS) program.
-EPG's KEYS program is designed to provide OSY, ages 18-24 years old with a high school diploma, with the necessary tools to become competitive in the workforce.
+EPG's KEYS program is designed to provide young adults, ages 18-24 years old with the necessary tools to become competitive in the workforce.
 The KEYS program provides career pathways, credential attainment, and supportive services to those who may face barriers to employment.
-The KEYS program has a concentrated focus on providing career readiness and work-based learning opportunities.
-Each participant receives six weeks of career readiness training in a cohort model and an option of choosing an occupational skills training track or work-based learning track.
-This program is a partnership with Prince George's County Local Management Board, staffed by the Prince George's County Department of Family Services.
+The KEYS program has a concentrated focus on providing career readiness and work-based learning opportunities through a earn while you learn model.
+Each participant receives career readiness training, career coaching, and an option of choosing an occupational skills training track or work-based learning track.
+Program perks include: scholarships for driving school and occupational skills training, financial support for transportation, professional attire, and technology.
+This program is a partnership with the Prince George's County Local Management Board, staffed by the Prince George's County Department of Family Services.